Posted on

 For example: Abe’s alarm clock is defective and does not wake him up in time to go to work.
 When he finds out that he is going to be late, Abe gets in his car and speeds to work.
 His unsafe driving causes an accident with Brittany.
 Abe’s bad driving was a substantial factor in causing Brittany’s injuries.
 The defective alarm clock, however, was probably not a substantial factor.

-It is also used frequently in products liability cases and toxic torts, like when a worker suffers an occupational disease from asbestos and dies.
-In such cases, the defendant will argue that the cause of harm could have been outside of the workplace.
-Under the substantial factor standard, if the workplace exposure was enough of a contributing factor or a sufficient cause of the injury, the trial court can make the determination that it caused the wrongful death.
+This test is also used frequently in products liability cases and toxic torts, like when a worker suffers an occupational disease from asbestos and dies.
+If the workplace exposure was enough of a contributing factor or a sufficient cause of the injury, the trial court can determine that it caused the wrongful death.

 Are there other tests for determining proximate cause?